 Top 5 Gear Essentials for a Rafting Trip

 You only have two hands–why limit yourself to one by holding onto a flashlight?
 Join the 21st century and buy a headlamp, preferably one with a red light option so that bugs won’t bother you while you read at night.
-I recommend the Petzl Tikka Plus 2 Headlamp, or if you don’t care for a red light option, the Black Diamond MoxieHeadlamp is another good choice.
+I recommend the Petzl Tikka Plus 2 Headlamp, which has a red light option.

 No matter what time of year, you’re gonna want to make sure this is in your dry bag (yes, even in the Grand Canyon in July/August).
 Trust me.
 Here I’m wearing a Patagonia Torrentshell Jacket.
 Also, the Marmot’s PreCip Jacket is another solid choice.